What's My Line?: Broadcast format

 From 1950 to 1966, the game show was broadcast in black and white, as was typical of most game shows at the time.
 In September 1966, all three networks began broadcasting their prime-time schedules entirely in color television, including What's My Line?
 The new color episodes were preserved only with black-and-white kinescopes, however, and even several of those from 1967 were lost.
 The color composition of the What's My Line? soundstage has been lost to posterity.

 The show began as a live broadcast but during the last eight years many episodes were videotaped weeks or months in advance of their telecasts.
 The show's announcer acknowledged this fact during the closing credits of every "prerecorded" episode.

 Radio

-In addition to the television version, What's My Line? was also broadcast on network radio for a short time.
+In addition to the TV format, What's My Line? was also broadcast on network radio for a short time.
 From May 20 to August 27, 1952, an NBC Radio Network version was produced on Tuesday nights with the same cast as the TV version.
 After August 27, the program was then broadcast live on CBS Radio on Wednesday nights at 8:00 PM for 10 months, concluding July 1, 1953.
 The radio version is notable for the only appearances of Marlene Dietrich, Constance Bennett, and Marlon Brando.